whatupmiked/vim-marc/README.md

 `vim-marc` is packaged with syntax highlighting for .mrc and .mrk formats.
 It uses the build-in .xml highlighting in vim.

 Note: Vim has a maximum # of characters per line that it can highlight by default.
 This value is 3000.
-If you have a long record, or multiple records in a single .mrc file you may hit the highlighting limit.
+If you have a long record, or multiple records in a single .mrc file, you may hit the highlighting limit.

-To remove the limit add set smc=0 to your vimrc file.Warning: this may add redraw delay.
+To remove the limit add set `smc=0` to your vimrc file.Warning: this may add redraw delay.
 Alternatively, set it to a large value of your choice (eg. 10000).

 ## Encoding
 When converting between .mrk and .mrc, `vim-marc` enforces utf-8 character encoding in order to get the correct ASCII character length.

 ## Documentation
-To view the documentation in vim type `:help vim-marc` If the documentation is not loading, compile help tags file `:helptags ALL`
+To view the documentation in vim type `:help vim-marc` If the documentation is not loading, compile a help tags file `:helptags ALL`

 ## Dependencies
 Tested on Vim version 8.1 and Python version 3.5.2 or later.